3mdeb/verified-boot/measured_boot.md

 ### DRTM

-The main difference in Dynamic Root of Trust for Measurement is that the RTM does not start with the first code executed on the CPU, but with the execution of a special CPU instruction
-(Intel - SINIT[^Intel_txt_security_paper], AMD - SKINIT[^AMD_DRTM_guide]).
+The main difference between Dynamic Root of Trust for Measurement from the SRTM is that the DRTM  does not start with the first code executed on the CPU, but with the execution of a special CPU instruction (Intel - SINIT[^Intel_txt_security_paper], AMD - SKINIT[^AMD_DRTM_guide]).

-This allows to exclude the boot code, the firmware and the bootloader, from the TCB by allowing them to run during platform boot, but ensuring they won't affect the security of the platform after the special D-RTM CPU instruction is executed.
+The instruction allows to exclude the boot code, the firmware and the bootloader, from the TCB by allowing them to run during platform boot, but ensuring they won't affect the security of the platform after the special D-RTM CPU instruction is executed.
 The code executed after the DRTM initialization instruction is said to run in a measured environment (Intel), or a secure execution environment (AMD).

 ### Why use SRTM and DRTM at the same time